 You usually don’t think about your water heater much until it stops working.
 And you’re dealing with cold showers.
-It works hard to give your Cocoa home with heated water around the clock, and, unsurprisingly, it will give out at some point.
+It works hard to give your Melbourne home with heated water around the clock, and, unsurprisingly, it will give out at some point.

 Here’s how long your water heater will likely last and some clues that yours is nearing the end of its life.
 Ultimately, how long your water heater will keep running depends on what kind you rely on and how often it’s on.

 Most households have a tank water heater that holds 40 to 50 gallons of water.
 This type continually heats water, so it’s always at the correct temp when you want it.
 Tank water heaters are very common due to their lower cost, but they don’t typically last as long as other models.